jacobdensford/jacobdensford.com/fell/creating-a-character.md

 12-19|Or gain a new feat
 20|Choose one and reroll

-**Example Character:** *Jane fails another test and gains an experience point, bringing her XP up to 4, which means she gains a d4 experience die.*
+**Example Character:** *Jane gains an experience point, bringing her XP up to 4, which means she gains a d4 experience die.*

 ## Example Character